IggyIkenna/market-tick-data-handler/docs/MAIN_USAGE.md

 The new `src/main.py` provides a unified interface for:
 - **Instrument Generation**: Generate canonical instrument definitions and upload to GCS
 - **Tick Data Download**: Download market data from Tardis and upload to GCS
+- **Data Validation**: Validate data completeness and check for missing data
 - **Full Pipeline**: Run the complete workflow (instruments → download → validate)

 ## Quick Start